kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(e\) Each fatigue tolerance evaluation required by this section must include:

-\(1\) In-flight measurements to determine the fatigue loads or stresses for the PSEs identified in paragraph (d) of this section in all critical conditions throughout the range of design limitations required by §29.309 (including altitude effects), except that maneuvering load factors need not exceed the maximum values expected in operations.
+\(1\) In-flight measurements to determine the fatigue loads or stresses for the PSEs identified in paragraph (d) of this section in all critical conditions throughout the range of design limitations required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.309   Design limitations.|§29.309]] (including altitude effects), except that maneuvering load factors need not exceed the maximum values expected in operations.

 \(2\) The loading spectra as severe as those expected in operations based on loads or stresses determined under paragraph (e)(1) of this section, including external load operations, if applicable, and other high frequency power-cycle operations.